JPCMarques/IFBCompanion_TwitchBot/README.md

 #### Boss Vote

 This command allows you to start/stop boss votes (no shit).
+Only 1 vote per person.
+Votes on preferred bosses count as 2.

 **Aliases**: `!bv`, `!bossvote`, `!bvote`